telerik/xamarin-forms-docs/nativecontrols/android/listview/listview-layouts.md

 ---
 title: Layouts
-page_title: RadListView Layouts | Telerik UI for Android Documentation
+page_title: RadListView Layouts | Telerik UI for Xamarin.Android Documentation
 description: An article about the layouts in RadListView for Android.
 This article demonstrates the different layouts that can be used with RadListView.
 slug: listview-layouts
 tags: radlistview, layouts, list